richchapler/AzureSolutionsDocumentation/docs/Data_TimeWindowing.md

 Requirement statements might include:

-* "We want to use our time-series data to characterize Device 'Runs' {i.e., the period between Active and Inactive}"
+* "We want to use our time-series data to characterize Sensor 'Activity Runs' {what we call the period between Active and Inactive}"
-* "We need to know key metrics {e.g., temperature} at the start and end of a run"

 ### Step 1: Infrastructure Resources